Building a sales funnel is simple.

 If you do think it’s just cold calling then check out this article – What Your Buyer Wished You Knew Before You Called Him

 Building a sales funnel to deliver the right type of customers and clients at the rate and value you need is the single most important thing you can do to solidify your sales performance.

-It’s a crucial factor in sales success, because building a sales funnel means you need to be smart.
+It’s a crucial factor in sales success.
+Critical because building a sales funnel means you need to be smart.
 Super smart if you want to ensure you get the right type of prospects.